 Outside to both the front and the rear of the property there are very small courtyards, both with a table and chairs.
-There is a portable BBQ in the cupboard for guests to use if weather permits.
+There is a portable BBQ in the cupboard.

 The garden of the property, which you may use if you wish, but entirely at you own risk, is across the lane, accessed by steps and a gate.
-Although narrow and steep, the view from the top is worth the trouble, and there is a table and seating where you can enjoy a meal, a glass of wine or a cup of coffee.
+Although steep with the possibility of loose stones, the view from the top is worth the trouble, and there is a table and seating where you can enjoy a meal, a glass of wine or a cup of coffee.

 View from the garden

 We have dogs and welcome others to visit.
 The cottage is clean, and we do our best to keep it pet hair (and smell) free and in excellent condition.
 We are happy for you to leave your well-behaved dog in the cottage if you visit one of the local attractions or a pub that doesn’t take dogs (most of them do).
-Please do not allow dogs upstairs and definitely not on the beds.
+Please do not allow dogs on the furniture, or upstairs and definitely not on the beds.

 Many walks of various lengths and severity can be embarked-upon right from the cottage door.
 For walking, the Peak District National Park is unsurpassed.